Project E46 M3 - Replacing Front Wheel Bearings January 19 2014, 2 Comments

 Torque the wheel bearing nut to 290 N-m (214 ft-lb) and then create that locking notch.
 I used a chisel to make two cuts to form a tab which I then bent into the notch in the spindle.
 A screwdriver has a harder time cutting notches, but it can work in a pinch.

 Since the rotor had some light rust on it where it mounted to the hub, we cleaned up the rust with a Scotchbrite pad and applied a thin layer of anti-seize compound to the mating surface.
 Your future self will thank you.

 Install the dust cap (blue) by centering it up on the hub and then tapping the center of the cap to push it onto the hub.
+Install the wheel speed sensor.
 Mount the rotor, caliper and brake pads.
 Re-install the spring clip.
 Wipe down the surface of the brake rotor with brake cleaner or rubbing alcohol if you got any grease or oil on it.
 Put the wheel back on and lower the car back down.
 You're done!